Politics

 Erin Maye Quade is the first out lesbian and Clare Oumou Verbeten is the first Black LGBTQ member in the state senate of Minnesota.

-Mohamed, 25, is also the youngest woman elected to the state Senate.
+Mohamed, 25, became the youngest woman elected to the state Senate.

 Discover more from Unheard Voices Magazine